 And I stayed sober – despite the need for professional therapy, and despite a diagnosis of PTSD after my experience at the House of Grace, I got real help for my alcoholism.

 I’ve been in recovery for 12 years now.
 I still have faith in God and I pray daily.
 I still believe in Christian rehab.
 I’d better!
-Because I work for a company that has a Christian rehab campus at Vertava Health of Tennessee.
+Because I work for a company that has a Christian rehab campus at Vertava Health.
 People trust me every day to help them find the path to recovery.
 And I would never, ever, ever put someone into a drug rehab program that I wouldn’t attend myself.